-Even though it’s the 21st century, gender equality is still a prominent issue in the United States and around the world.
+Even though it’s the 21st century, gender inequality is still a prominent issue in the United States and around the world.
 In order for this issue to improve, both men and women need to be on the same page.
 The youth is the hope for our future.
 Teaching students about gender equality and its impacts at a young age will make all the difference in creating equal opportunities for everyone despite their gender.

-Gender equality is not a new issue, and in order to make it a thing of the past, we all need to be educated on it and understand why it is so wrong.
+Gender inequality is not a new issue, and in order to make it a thing of the past, we all need to be educated on it and understand why it is so wrong.
 Teaching students about the matter is the first step, and there are many resources available online to aid you in this process!

 - Exposing Gender Stereotypes – Lesson: This lesson plan provided by Media Smarts is a bit different than the two others listed above but is still an important concept for students to learn about regarding gender.
 The lesson revolves around the male and female stereotypes in society and the media.
 For example, a male is stereotypically tough while a female is stereotypically dainty and submissive.
 Recognizing that these stereotypes are stereotypes rather than facts is an extremely important part of one finding their identity outside of what society tells them they should be.